muratk5n/thirdwave/en/README.md

 simulate turbulance, need fine detail, and that becomes computationally costly, in some cases impossible to compute.

-What these guys did find patterns within turbulence so it could be computed efficiently.
-Every model is a summary, a shortcut, these guys found a shortcut within the shortcut.
+What these guys did was finding patterns within turbulence so it could be computed efficiently.
+Every model is a summary, a shortcut, they found a shortcut within the shortcut.

 ---